 Florida Presbyterian Homes is a small non-profit nursing home located in Lakeland, Florida.
 This proved to be an A rated facility, which is one of the highest grades we offer.
-This is one of the top five nursing homes in Lakeland.
+This is one of the top three nursing homes in Lakeland.
 Scroll down to see this facility's category ratings, which are also strong.
 It is hard to poke holes in this nursing home's profile.

 Florida Presbyterian Homes

 - Assisted Living

 Updated Apr 1, 2023 by Nick Reese